Vet Tech Training!

 Certified Nursing Assistant Salary

 A certified nursing assistant is an entry-level job in the allied health care field.
 The requirements to become certified are minimal and therefore students can move into the workforce much more quickly.
 In fact, some CNA schools offer certificate programs that can be completed in one semester.
 However, because this is an entry level position, and salary is often affected by experience and education, certified nursing assistant salary is lower than some occupations, such as dental hygienist or gerontology nurse.
-According to the U.S. Bureau of Labor Statistics (BLS), the average annual certified nursing assistant salary is $24,010, or about $11 per hour.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual certified nursing assistant salary is $24,010 per year, or about $11 per hour.
 However, salaries may be higher in certain areas.
 For instance, CNA salary is upwards of $14 per hour in California and $15 per hour in New York.

 Certified Nursing Assistant Jobs